m0mosenpai/p5/README.md

 ```c
 char *mem = kalloc()
 ```
-and `mem` is the starting physical address of a free page we can use.
+and `mem` is the starting virtual address of a free page we can use.

 Note that we haven't actually *mapped* anything yet.
 We have just allocated virtual and physical addresses.
 To do the mapping, we need to place an entry in the page table.
 The `mappages` function does exactly that.
 In this case, the call to `mappages` would be something like the following:
 ```c